usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 8. COTSsensor = data that describes the COTS sensor (see COTSsensor object below)
 9. Cal = data structure that describes the calibration measurement (optional, see Cal object below)

 The Sys data block is comprised of two vectors of numbers of the specified data type and byte order.
+If DataType = “ASCII”, then the data block is enclosed by square brackets.

 If Processed = “False”, then the data streams are

 10a. wOn(n) = Raw measured data vector [dBm ref to input of COTS sensor] when known source is on.